trofi/trofi.github.io.gen/posts/312-the-sagemath-saga.md

 very unusual path to python launcher and breaks too simplistic `argv[0]+"/../share"` path construction used in `cysignals`.
 Adding a few more `"../../../"` should do as a workaround.

-I was able to workaround `gdb` launch failure by attaching `gdb` to already running process before pasting the problematic command into the `REPL`:
+I was able to work around `gdb` launch failure by attaching `gdb` to already running process before pasting the problematic command into the `REPL`: